 If you bought egg roll wrappers in the past, you will most likely be presented with a variety of wrappers and many of them look different from each other.

-Besides the egg rolls wrappers, the other two ingredients that you will probably have to purchase at an Asian grocery store are Mung bean noodles or bean thread noodles (super thin, super fine rice noodles – sold dried) and wood ear mushrooms (many packages call them Black Fungus, with no mention of the wood ear mushrooms).
+Besides the egg rolls wrappers, the other two ingredients that you will probably have to purchase at an Asian grocery store to make Vietnamese Egg Rolls are:

+- wood ear mushrooms – many packages call them Black Fungus, with no mention of the wood ear mushrooms.
 I know black fungus sounds kinda disgusting but they really are just a type of mushrooms.
 No fear!!
 It gives the egg roll filling a nice chewy/crunchy texture and a good.
-If you really, really cannot deal, omit it! 🙂
+And if you really, really cannot deal, omit it! 🙂

-The beauty of egg rolls is that you basically chop up everything (meat, shrimp, veggies etc) and throw them into a big bowl.
-Then you’re all set to wrap them and turn them into egg rolls.
+The beauty of the fillings in Cha Gio is that you basically chop up everything (meat, shrimp, veggies etc) and throw them into a big bowl.
+Then you’re all set to wrap them and roll them into egg rolls.

 How to reheat leftover egg rolls?

-I find that toasting leftover egg rolls in the toaster oven, or heating them in the oven, brings back the crispy shell a fresh egg roll promises, and are my favorite ways to heat up leftover Vietnamese Egg Rolls.
+I find that toasting leftover Cha Gio in the toaster oven, or heating them in the oven, brings back the crispy shell a fresh egg roll promises, and are my favorite ways to heat up leftover Vietnamese Egg Rolls.
 Microwaving them will heat them up too, but they will no longer be crispy.

-If you want the ultimate “taste-like-fresh experience” with leftover egg rolls, save the wrapped but un-fried egg rolls in the freezer.
+If you want the ultimate “taste-like-fresh experience” with leftover Vietnamese Egg Rolls, save the wrapped but un-fried egg rolls in the freezer.
 When you are ready to consume them, defrost them completely, then fry them up!

 The Sauce, a.k.a.
 Nouc Mam Sauce